 Red Wings' Darren Helm: Game-time call

-Helm's (lower body) availability for Thursday's clash with Columbus will boil down to a game-time decision, Dana Wakiji of the Red Wings' official site reports.
+Helm (lower body) will be a game-time decision for Saturday's matchup with New Jersey, Dana Wakiji of the Red Wings' official site reports.

-Helm's status against the Blue Jackets won't be confirmed until pregame warmups come to an end, but he's only picked up six points in 23 games this season, so he isn't a viable fantasy option regardless of format.
+Helm's status for Saturday's contest won't be confirmed until the Red Wings take the ice for pregame warmups.
+If he's able to go, the 32-year-old vet will slot into a bottom-six role against the Devils.

 More News